ExoOnix/Pocketbase-Sveltekit/README.md

 ### Dev mode

-Make sure to have go installed.
+Make sure to have go and nodejs installed.

 ```
 cd sk